Use Maven with JFrog CLI

 |---|---|---|

-JFROG_CLI_RELEASES_REPO | — | Configured Artifactory repository name from which to download the JAR needed by the mvn command.
+JFROG_CLI_RELEASES_REPO | — | Configured Artifactory repository from which to download the build-info-extractor JAR.
 Format: <server ID>/<repo name>.
-The repository should proxy https://releases.jfrog.io. |
+The repository should proxy https://releases.jfrog.io.
+Also used by jf gradle and jf audit (for Maven/Gradle projects). |

 JFROG_CLI_DEPENDENCIES_DIR | $JFROG_CLI_HOME_DIR/dependencies | Directory to which JFrog CLI's internal dependencies are downloaded. |